-To reduce itchiness, it’s important to adhere to an HIV treatment plan.
+To reduce itchiness, it’s important to stick to an HIV treatment plan.
 Treating any skin conditions and taking sedating antihistamines may also reduce itching.

 In some people, phototherapy (exposing the skin to light) may also help reduce itchiness.

-If you’re worried about your itchy skin without a rash, you should schedule an appointment with your general doctor.
+If you’re worried about your itchy skin without a rash, you should schedule an appointment with a doctor.
 They’ll give you a physical exam and ask questions about the history of your itching.

-If your doctor finds you have an underlying medical disorder that’s causing your itch, they’ll recommend a treatment plan or send you to a specialist who can treat you.
+If your doctor finds you have an underlying medical condition that’s causing your itch, they’ll recommend a treatment plan or send you to a specialist who can treat you.